DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 3  FuctAdditions.md

 sections may not be in every function.
 A body is required.

-The **function declaration** is the word “define”, then a name, left parenthesis, then a list of variable declarations, separated by semi-colons and finally a right parenthesis.
+The **function declaration** is the word “define”, then a name, left parenthesis, then a list of variable declarations, separated by semicolons and finally a right parenthesis.
 The constants section has one (or more) name/value pairs.

-The variables has one (or more) lists of names followed by a colon followed by a data type.
+The variables have one (or more) lists of names followed by a colon followed by a data type.
 One non-obvious element is that constants have a data type, too.
 It is just inferred from the value.